-During the construction phase, typical construction waste would be generated the levels of which given the scale and nature of construction would be low and would be handled in accordance with appropriate licenses and procedures.
+During the construction phase, typical construction waste would be generated over a wide area.
+However, the levels of which given the nature of construction would be low and would be handled in accordance with appropriate licenses and procedures.
 On decommissioning, the majority of materials removed from the site could be re-used or recycled.
 No waste materials would be generated during the operational period.